 Chrysler Pt Cruiser owners have reported 21 problems related to fuel hoses lines/piping and fittings (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chrysler Pt Cruiser based on all problems reported for the Pt Cruiser.

 2008 Chrysler Pt Cruiser.
 Consumer writes in regard to vehicle fuel line.
 The consumer stated she had to pay $ 109.
 25 to have the fuel line removed and replaced.